jonathan-warkentine/TRAKS/README.md

   ## Usage:

-  This app gives a series of prompts relating to the project at hand.
-A resulting README.md file is created within the ‘dist’ folder, within a folder with the same name as the project.
-Folders are automatically created where missing.
+  This app connects to a MySQL database via the mysql2 npm package.
+The connection is managed via a .env file, but this is abstracted through a series of setup prompts.

-  For a complete walkthrough, check out *[this video link](https://youtu.be/N72LcdeueRA).*
+  For a complete walkthrough, check out *[this video link]().*

   &nbsp;